 - I’m also a very experienced writer and television continuity announcer, having worked for Men & Motors (car strand) and UKTV.
 I’ve also written for Norwegian Air as their in-flight entertainment voice.
 If you’re off to Poland I’ve been the in-flight safety voice for LOT.

 Probably my best-known voice over work though is as the in-programme voice for high-profile TV shows including Ant and Dec’s Saturday Night Takeaway, I’m a celebrity…get me out of here, Beat the Star, Text Santa, Duel and Andrew Lloyd Webber: 40 Musical Years.

-Here’s a spot of rare flying-eye reporter footage from my airborne days; hard to believe that camera phones were pretty scarce back then so very little footage remains.
+Here’s a spot of rare flying-eye reporter footage from my airborne days; hard to believe that phone cameras were pretty scarce back then so very little footage remains.
 Anyway, buckle up and enjoy the ride!